I have put together some of my top styling tips to help you choose what to wear to your photo shoot.

 It’s all in the details…..I love capturing the little details that make a big difference!
 This can be as simple as ensuring the shoes match the outfit, or that your child’s favourite comfort toy is brought into the session.

 I advise agains short dresses as it can be difficult for girls to sit down without their knickers or nappie showing!

 Long maxi dresses and skirts or a dress over a pair of tights are easy go-to’s that look great and are generally easy to find in local shops or on-line.

 I love texture and think it really adds to your photos.
 This could be something as simple as choosing ribbed tights over opaque tights, or ruffled sleeves over plain straps.
 This is where you can add your own style to make your photos unique to you!

 Some ways to incorporate interest and texture incliude

 - Over sized jumpers can look great too!

 Patterns or No Patterns?

-My general rule of thumb is that one person is permitted to wear patterns and everyone else should stick to a bold colour.
-This will ensure distracting patterns don’t clash and the viewers eye is directed at the love and connection in the photo….
+A general rule of thumb is that one family member can wear patterns and everyone else should stick to a bold colour.
+This will ensure distracting patterns don’t clash and the viewers eye is directed at your faces.